 While there is a learning curve, slight performance overhead and the appearance of maintenance overhead involved in using containerized toolchains versus doing everything locally on your own machine, the benefits far outweigh those disadvantages.
 By creating a reproducible environment that will work on every engineer’s computer and in your cloud CI/CD pipelines, containerized toolchains save the time and effort for each engineer to individually get the setup running and debug any issues.

-Whether moving projects between environments, avoiding conflicting dependencies, experimenting with new software, adding developers to a project or maximizing resources through CI/CD, containers are ideal for embedded systems development.
+Whether moving projects between environments, avoiding conflicting dependencies, experimenting with new software, adding developers to a project or maximizing resources through CI/CD, containers are ideal for embedded engineering.
 By offering a straightforward approach to managing software development, testing, builds and deployment, containers reduce the pain associated with redeploying embedded software on new boards.

 If you still need help understanding why containers are the future of software development — or if your team requires assistance to bring your embedded system to life — connect with our engineering experts today!